keras-team/keras-io/guides/md/keras_cv/object_detection_keras_cv.md

 Non-max suppression is a highly configurable algorithm, and in most cases you will want to customize the settings of your model's non-max suppression operation.
-This can be done by overriding to the `model.prediction_decoder` attribute.
+This can be done by overriding to the `prediction_decoder` argument.

 To show this concept off, let's temporarily disable non-max suppression on our RetinaNet.
 This can be done by writing to the `prediction_decoder` attribute.